tgrandje/cl-hubeau/README.md

 ```

 Note: a bit of caution is needed here, as the arguments are **NOT** the same
-in the two endpoints of the API.
+in the two endpoints.
 Please have a look at the documentation on
 [hubeau](https://hubeau.eaufrance.fr/page/api-qualite-nappes#/qualite-nappes/analyses).
+For instance, the city's number is called `"code_insee_actuel"` on analyses' endpoint
+and `"code_commune"` on station's.

 Low level class to perform the same tasks: